SomeOddCodeGuy/WilmerAI/README.md

 This section will walk you through setting up Wilmer.
 I have broken the sections into steps; I might recommend copying each step, 1 by 1, into an LLM and asking it to help you set the section up.
 That may make this go much easier.

+**IMPORTANT NOTES**
+> It is important to note two things about Wilmer setup.
+> * A) Preset files are 100% customizable.
+What is in that file goes to the llm API.
+This is because cloud
+    APIs do not handle some of the various presets that local LLM APIs handle.
+As such, if you use OpenAI API or other cloud services, the calls will probably fail if you use one of the regular local AI presets.
+Please see the preset "OpenAI-API" for an example of what openAI accepts.
+>
+>
+> * B) In a lot of the prompts you'll see "You are in a roleplay conversation".
+This is because LLMs have no
+    identity of their own; they are just files without a persona.
+The moment you give them a persona, even if that persona is "helpful AI", you are roleplaying with them.
+(Think of JARVIS from Ironman.
+The AI calling itself JARVIS and being sassy is a form of roleplay).
+I use this prompting style to enforce personas for my Assistant and "development team"
+>
+>
+> * C) By default, all the user files are set to turn on streaming responses.
+You either need to enable
+    this in your front end that is calling Wilmer so that both match, or you need to go into Users/username.json and set Stream to "false"

 ### Step 1: Installing the Program